C0deByPriyanka/chat-assistant-sqlite/README.md

 The app includes a simple UI where users can type natural language queries, and it returns results in a user-friendly format.

+Do watch the demo video to understand the app.

 ## Features

 - **FastAPI Backend**: Fast, modern web framework for building APIs.